geod +ellps=<ellipse> [-afFIlptwW [args]] [+opt[=arg] …] file …

 The following command-line options can appear in any order:

 Specifies that the inverse geodesic computation is to be performed.
 May be used with execution of geod as an alternative to invgeod execution.

 Latitude and longitudes of the initial and terminal points, forward and back azimuths and distance are output.

 Where a specifies a character employed as the first character to denote a control line to be passed through without processing.

 Gives a listing of all the ellipsoids that may be selected with the +ellps= option.

 Where format is a printf format string to control the output form of the geographic coordinate values.
-The default mode is DMS for geographic coordinates and
+The default mode is DMS.